-What is a Joint Venture
+What is a Joint Venture?

-Since each party to the JV contributes its core competency (resource), parties under JV can leverage upon their combine resources and achieve their business objective effectively and efficiently.
+Since each party to the JV contributes its core competency (resource), parties under JV can leverage upon their combined resources and achieve their business objective effectively and efficiently.
 Further, the combined effort made by all the JV entities improves the probability of success as against the individual effort.

 Benefits of entering into a Joint Venture

-- Access to key technical knowhow / patented technology
+- Access to key technical know-how / patented technology

 - Reduction in risk as against solo venture

-Types of Joint Venture – with example:
+Types of Joint Venture – with the Example

 - Private Companies gaining access to resources / technical capabilities

-- Government bodies for building infrastructure (Public Private Partnerships)
+- Government bodies for building infrastructure (Public-Private Partnerships)

-Key Success factors for Joint Venture:
+Key Success Factors for Joint Venture

-Risks, Responsibilities and repercussion:
+Risks, Responsibilities, and Repercussion

-Parties need to understand that JV is not the branch or subsidiary, hence, trying to gain undue management power or playing political games would not help the business objective.
+Parties need to understand that JV is not the branch or subsidiary.
+Hence, trying to gain undue management power or playing political games would not help the business objective.
 Having apt leadership in place will only improve the probability of JV success.

-Business Plan & Performance Review schedule:
+Business Plan & Performance Review Schedule

 Exit / Termination Clauses